Images of toric variety and amplified endomorphism of weak Fano threefolds: Images of toric varieties

-Note that $X$ s rationally connected, so $K_X$ is not nef.
-As $-K_X$ is not ample, we see that one the the boundary rays of $\overline{NE}(X)$ is $K_X$-negative, the other one is $K_X$-trivial.
-Let $\phi:X\to Y$ be the contraction of the $K_X$ negative ray, $\psi:X\to X'$ the Stein factorization of the nef reduction of $X$, as in {\cite[Theorem 2.1]{bauer2004nef}}.
-If $X$ is weak Fano, $\psi$ is the contraction of the $K_X$ trivial ray of $\overline{NE}(X)$.
+\textit{Proof of Theorem \ref{A}:} Assume $X$ is not Fano, as otherwise we are done by \cite[Theorem 7.2]{totaro2023endomorphisms}.
+Since projective toric varieties are log Fano, by {\cite[Corollary 5.2]{fujino2012canonical}} $X$ is log Fano.
+Hence $-K_X$ is big.
+As we assumed that $-K_X$ is nef, we see that $X$ is weak Fano.
+As $X$ is not Fano, one of the boundary rays of $\overline{NE}(X)$ is $K_X$-negative, the other one is $K_X$-trivial.
+Let $\phi:X\to Y$ be the contraction of the $K_X$ negative ray, $\psi:X\to X'$ the contraction of the $K_X$-trivial ray,

-Suppose $X$ is not weak Fano.
-If $\psi$ is birational, then by {\cite[Corollary 7.3]{bauer2004nef}}, we have $\rho(X)\geq 3$, a contradiction.
-So, $\dim X'<\dim X$.
-If $F$ is a general fibre of $\psi$, then $-K_F=-K_X|_F$ is numerically trivial.
-Also, by the same proof as in Lemma \ref{del Pezzo fibre}, $F$ is a toric image.
-So, $F$ is rationally connected, a contradiction.